cramg/Package_Test/README.md

 # Package_Test
-This is a first step in order to conquer
+This is a first step in order to conquer Python